 Sorry for no pictures as the pictures got corrupted.

-So a little bit of guts and the need to save on service fee, just DIY(Do-It-Yourself), make sure you have the right tools, a Phillips screwdriver, soldering iron, soldering lead and check the ratings of the capacitors before purchasing.
+So a little bit of guts and the need to save on service fee, just DIY(Do-It-Yourself), make sure you have the right tools and check the ratings of the capacitors before purchasing.